Schrolli91/BOSWatch/README.md

 - FMS, ZVEI and POCSAG512/1200/2400 decoding and Displaying
 - Plugin support for easy Functions extension
 - Filtering double alarms with adjustable time
-- Filtering Range of POCSAG RIC´s
+- Filtering Allowed, Denied and Range of POCSAG RIC´s
-- Filtering Data for each Typ/Plugin combination
+- Filtering Data for each Typ/Plugin combination with RegEX
 - All configurations in seperate config File
 - Data validation (plausibility test)
 - Logfiles for better Troubleshooting